DataDog/terraform-provider-datadog/docs/resources/authn_mapping.md

 page_title: "datadog_authn_mapping Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
   Provides a Datadog AuthN Mappings resource.
-This can be used to create and manage Datadog SAML Mappings.
+This feature lets you automatically assign roles to users based on their SAML attributes.
 ---

 # datadog_authn_mapping (Resource)

 Provides a Datadog AuthN Mappings resource.
-This can be used to create and manage Datadog SAML Mappings.
+This feature lets you automatically assign roles to users based on their SAML attributes.

 ## Example Usage